EJP-ORION/OH-Surveillance-Codex/docs/5-the-dissemination-principle.rst

    bodies/institutions might exist the different internal policies can make the dissemination of data complicated and slow.

-   The Belgian and Danish pilots conducted during the EJP ORION project considered as important the dissemination of results, not only at national level but also to other countries (pilot reports provided as annexes under the deliverables JIP1-2.7 and JIP1-2.9, respectively) [21]_, [22]_.
+   The Belgian and Danish pilots conducted during the One Health EJP H2020 ORION project considered as important the dissemination of results, not only at national level but also to other countries (pilot reports provided as annexes under the deliverables JIP1-2.7 and JIP1-2.9, respectively) [21]_, [22]_.
 In general, it was highlighted that the